‘Immortal Era’ Issue #1 Review: A Dystopian Future Without Death

 The series leaves readers with questions, but the “good” kind.
 Who are the Eaters?
 How do you save a world where Death doesn’t exist?
 What kind of society functions and forms within this chaos?
 So many questions that have to wait until the continuation of the run.

 The Creators of Immortal Era and Their Journey

 Written and Created by Edward Davis, Immortal Era was a Kickstarter project that successfully met its goal.
 With almost 100 backers, the Comic just shipped its first issue in August 2019.

 Davis and his team have a varied range of backgrounds and experience.
 Davis himself is a teacher who has been writing in various forms since he was young.
 He also teaches the craft to others.
-Immortal Era is an idea that Davis has apparently had for 25 years.
+Immortal Era and issue #1 is an idea that Davis has apparently had for 25 years.

 Image via Edward Davis

 Immortal Era’s artist is Cezar Oliveira, and despite his Kickstarter biography blurb stating that he’s been an artist for three years, his work doesn’t show it.
 Issue #1’s panels and artwork are incredibly polished and memorable.
 The character designs are unique and stand apart while adding to the richness of the story so far.

 Viviana Spinelli is the colorist whose vibrancy and shading adds so much depth to the story and the world.
 And letterer Manny Hernandez is able to take Davis’ verbose dialogue and exposition and place them in a way that doesn’t feel crowded at all.

 Immortal Era #1 works for a variety of reasons, the strongest of which is the story.
 In a market that’s oversaturated with stories about dystopian future and broken societies, Davis’ premise is strong and engaging enough to hook readers in right away.